bparanj/crystal/electronics/experiments/queue/passive-transis.md

 ### Can a Transistor Act as a Passive Element?

-Yes, a transistor can act as a passive element if it:
+a transistor can act as a passive element if it:
 - Does not amplify signals or add energy to the circuit.
 - Operates in a purely on/off (switching) mode or behaves like a diode.